ericyifan/A-B-test/README.md

 ### Clean data

--Check if the data contain NAN value
+- Check if the data contain NAN value
--Creat a new dataframe that contain the dataset for user to analyze.
+- Creat a new dataframe that contain the dataset for user to analyze.
--Find the duplicated row with same user id and drop that rows until one user id row left.
+- Find the duplicated row with same user id and drop that rows until one user id row left.

 ## Calculation

-- Calculate the converted rate for overall group, control group, treatment group -Perform a A/B test and provide a visual and word solution for the A/B test
+- Calculate the converted rate for overall group, control group, treatment group
+- Perform a A/B test and provide a visual and word solution for the A/B test
 - Add new feature to see if the new feature is effect the result.